Disentangling representations of retinal images with generative models: Discussion

 To some extent, our method is scalable.
 Our method can be trained on larger datasets because the model training time scales linearly with the size of the dataset.
 In addition, our method can handle images of different resolutions well, as we show in the Appendix with Fig.\,\ref{fig:appendix-image-resolution}.
-Furthermore, our method can also handle combinations of multiple attributes well, as we show in Fig.\,\ref{fig:appendix-multiple-subspaces}.
+Furthermore, our method can also handle combinations of multiple attributes, as we show in Fig.\,\ref{fig:appendix-multiple-subspaces}.
 Of course, the combinatorial complexity will eventually prohibit more attributes.

 In this study, our focus was exclusively on healthy fundus images due to the additional complexity that would have been introduced by the reconstruction of disease features.
 However, the issue of spurious correlation between disease and technical features is a practical challenge that we aim to tackle in future work.
 An additional latent disease subspace, e.g. learned with the EyePACS diabetic retinopathy (DR) labels, could be an interesting clinical test scenario for our work.
 Here, we could investigate whether a disentangled DR subspace is more robust for disease prediction on a shifted test distribution, e.g. from another hospital.
-However, in this study we only worked with healthy fundus images due to the unbalanced nature of the dataset.
+However, in this study we only worked with healthy fundus images due to the imbalanced dataset.
 In another study \citep{ilanchezian2023counterfactualsretinal}, we used diffusion models for counterfactual image generation (without learning any representations), and disease features could be generated here with massive oversampling of the diseased classes, so this may be a way forward here as well.
-Moreover, alternative measures to distance correlation exist, such as maximum mean discrepancy (MMD) \citep{sejdinovic2013eq}, MI bounds, or the use of adversarial classifiers, which can offer advantages, especially in terms of batch size or convergence time.
-We intend to investigate and compare these methods in the context of subspace disentanglement for medical images in future studies.
-In this work, we relied on labeled data to encode information into subspaces.
-Therefore, another compelling avenue for future research is to explore weakly supervised learning approaches, where we could apply a classification loss only on a subset of the training data, in addition to our disentanglement loss.
-This exploration could potentially yield effective results even on minimally labeled data.
-Lastly, the main contribution of this work is to extend an inverted GAN in general as an independent subspace learner that is applicable beyond the domain of fundus images.
-However, since fundus images have very specific properties (circular shape, fine vascular tree structure, optic disc, macula, etc.), biologically plausible biases could improve fundus image generation, which we leave for future work.